 Derry is Northern Ireland’s second city.
 With a population of around 90,000, it’s a similar size to Limerick and handily positioned for shoppers in Donegal and Connacht.

 Due to its relatively large size, there are plenty of options for bargain hunters in the centre of town.
 In addition, there are two main shopping centres in very close proximity to one another, Richmond Centre and the more modern Foyleside, where you can expect to find all the usual high street chains, refreshments and family facilities.
-Both centres will be open until 10pm during the week and 7pm on Saturdays during December.
+Check each centre’s website for its opening hours.

 Just off the A1 approximately 15km south of Belfast, Lisburn is a small city with a similar population to Galway and a large out-of-town shopping centre, Sprucefield.